Vinny Faherty: St Patrick's Athletic

 Faherty and teammate John Russell were linked with a move to Scottish Premier League club Hibernian in November 2009, and Faherty also had a trial with Crystal Palace of the English Championship.
 However, Palace's reserve games were postponed because of heavy snow, and when Faherty discovered that players were not being paid because of the club's financial difficulties, he returned to Ireland and signed for St Patrick's Athletic for the 2010 season.

 Faherty scored on his St Patrick's Athletic debut against Wexford Youths in a 3–0 victory for the Saints in pre-season.
 He started the season well, chalking up goals and assists, and was central to a team that found itself top of the table and in the Setanta Sports Cup Final.
 Faherty finished the 2010 league season as St. Patrick's Athletic's top scorer, with his goals including a diving header against rivals Shamrock Rovers and away to Bohemians.

 He left St Patrick's at the end of the season to emigrate to Australia.

-Moreland Zebras
+Melbourne Zebras

-Faherty signed for Australian club Moreland Zebras of the Victorian State League Division 1 for the 2011 season.
+Faherty signed for Australian club Melbourne Zebras of the National Premier Leagues for the 2011 season.
 His 14 goals from 20 league games made him the club's second top scorer behind Stuart Nicholson, in the VSL Division 1 list, as Zebras finished as champions, thus earning promotion to the Victorian Premier League.
 Zebras confirmed that Faherty had signed on again for the 2012 season.